 Social action is deeply rooted in Jewish values.
 Our tradition teaches us the importance of Tikkun Olam--or repairing the world.
-The Torah commands us to pursue justice (Tzedek, Tzedek Tirdof), and teaches us the importance of performing acts of lovingkindness (Gemilut Hasadim).

 Our Social Justice committee regularly organizes events in response to local and national issues that pertain to issues of social, economic and environmental justice.
 For example, CSI recently hosted a family-centered event held by Rockland Families for Social Justice to show solidarity for refugees and immigrants in our community.
 We also hosted an open-to-the-public talk by Clarkstown councilwoman Stephanie Hausner called Advocacy 101, where participants learned how to channel their energy for political change into impactful actions.